Zoha Siddiqui ’15

 Andrew Vallaster ’11

 At ACDS, Andrew developed his love of learning, especially in mathematics.
 After being at ACDS from Kindergarten through eighth grade, he finished his secondary education at St. Albans School.
 The foundation ACDS provided for him both academically and socially allowed him to thrive there.
 Continuing his love of mathematics and science, he became captain of the J.E.T.S. team, a physics and chemistry competition team, that won States every year he was there, and he was a successful member of the school’s math team.
 Becoming a double varsity athlete in Cross Country and Rowing, he helped lead St. Albans to a Stotesbury Gold his senior year.
-Graduating St. Albans in 2015, he now attends the University of Chicago, double majoring in mathematics and computer science.
+He is now a graduate of the University of Chicago, double majoring in mathematics and computer science.

 Josephine Elting ’18